Parker-Isaacson/Render.md/examples/markdown/example1.md

   - I am a element of a nested unordered list
   - I am a element of a nested unordered list

-1. I am an element of an ordered list
-  1. I am a element of a nested ordered list
-2. I am an element of an ordered list
-  1. I am a element of a nested ordered list
-  2. I am a element of a nested ordered list

-- I am an element of an unordered list
-  1. I am a element of a nested ordered list
-- I am an element of an unordered list
-  1. I am a element of a nested ordered list
-  2. I am a element of a nested ordered list

-1. I am an element of an ordered list
-  - I am a element of a nested unordered list
-2. I am an element of an ordered list
-  - I am a element of a nested unordered list
-  - I am a element of a nested unordered list

 `code`

 ---